-STEP 7 Work out your total current year capital gains
+STEP 7 Work out your total current year capital gains.

-Write the total of the capital gains for all your assets (including assets other than shares and units) for the current year at H item 17 (or H item 9 if you use the tax return for retirees).
+Write the total of the capital gains for all your assets for the current year at H item 18 on your tax return (supplementary section), or at H item 9 if you use the tax return for retirees.